ernest-emmanuel-utibe/Ansible_Playbooks/README.md

-Certainly!
 Below are step-by-step instructions for launching, stopping, starting, and terminating AWS EC2 instances using Ansible:

 1. **Launching EC2 Instances:**